 Patricio Pron was born in Rosario, Argentina in 1975.
 His father was a political journalist and his mother worked as an archivist.
 As a child he spent summers with his paternal grandparents who immigrated to Argentina from Turin, Italy.
 His maternal family was originally from Bern, Switzerland.
 By seventeen, Pron was writing for La Capital, Argentina’s oldest Spanish-Language newspaper.
 He attended the National University of Rosario and received a degree in Social Communication.
 He continued to write for La Capital as a correspondent in Europe in the early 2000s.

 I began a two-and-a-half-month correspondence with Pron via email in early July 2023.
-Pron offers candid insights about literature, the writer’s life, the current state of literary criticism, following in Borges’ footsteps, and the exploration of dreams.
+He offered candid insights about literature, the writer’s life, the current state of literary criticism, following in Borges’ footsteps, and the exploration of dreams.
 In a 2023 La Capital piece Pron wrote, “Fiction belongs to the order of resistance and it is not in vain that it is the type of work that a person like me who has always felt out of place does.
 Perhaps in the apparent idea of a displaced thing, without a place in the world, there is a paradoxical justification for the existence of fiction."
-Out of survival, Pron used fiction as a powerful resistance to the horrific realities caused by Argentina’s Dirty War.
+Out of survival, Pron used fiction as a powerful resistance to the horrific realities caused by the Dirty War.
 By its very nature, today's world is arranged to conceal literature's light.
 Pron's work is a codex on how to navigate in the realm of fiction even if you find yourself countryless.

 Patricio Pron